brycewray/hugo-site/content/privacy/_index.md

 ---
 title: "Privacy policy"
-description: "How my vendors and I protect you on this site"
+description: "How you’re protected on this site"
 author: Bryce Wray
 date: 2020-08-02T09:00:00-05:00
-lastmod: 2020-09-26T04:45:00-05:00
+lastmod: 2020-09-27T13:15:00-05:00
 ---

-I could’ve done this with some long, drawn-out legalese borrowed from a website designed to *create* that legalese, but there was no need for it.

-My site and I **don’t** store your personal information—but, just in case I need to be clearer: this site **does NOT** store your personal information **in any way**.
-Period.
+This site **does NOT** store your personal information **in any way**.
+However, it does use a number of externally hosted services, each of which have its own privacy policies and methods of complying with applicable privacy regulations.

-That same email address is also where to send any questions about other privacy-related matters for this site.
+Since September 27, 2020, this site features the free tier of the [Osano](https://osano.com) data privacy platform, which allows you to choose whether to opt into using the affected services’ features.

 ## Notes about external services

+### Fathom Analytics

+This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
+Please refer also to my article, “[Fathom Analytics: Count on it](/posts/2020/06/fathom-analytics-count-on-it).”

 ### Talkyard